4D limit of melting crystal model and its integrable structure: Introduction

 In the previous work \cite{NT07}, we studied the simplest case that amounts to $U(1)$ gauge theory.
 The main subject was an integrable structure of the partition function deformed by an infinite number of external potentials.
 The deformed partition function $Z(\bst,s)$ depends on the coupling constants $\bst = (t_1,t_2,\ldots)$ of those potentials and a discrete variable $s \in \ZZ$.
 We proved, with the aid of symmetries of a quantum torus algebra, that $Z(\bst,s)$ is essentially a tau function of the 1D Toda hierarchy \cite{UT84}.
 This result has been extended to some other types of melting crystal models \cite{Takasaki13,Takasaki14}.

 An open problem raised therein is to find an appropriate prescription for the 4D limit as the radius $R$ of $S^1$ in $\RR^4\times S^1$ tends to $0$.
 The melting crystal model of $U(1)$ gauge theory has two parameters $q,Q$.
 By setting these parameters in a particular $R$-dependent form and letting $R \to 0$, the undeformed partition function $Z = Z(\bszero,0)$ converges to the 4D Nekrasov function $Z_{\frD}$ \cite{Nekrasov02,NO03}.
 It is not so straightforward to achieve the 4D limit of the deformed partition function $Z(\bst,s)$.
 In a naive prescription \cite{NT07}, all coupling constants other than $t_1$ decouple from $Z(\bst,s)$ in the limit as $R \to 0$.
 On the other hand, a deformation $Z_{\frD}(\bst,s)$ of $Z_{\frD}$ by an infinite number of external potentials is proposed in the literature \cite{MN06}.
 What we need is an $R$-dependent transformation $\bst = \bst(\bsT,R)$ of $\bst$ to a new set of coupling constants $\bsT = (T_1,T_2,\ldots)$ such that $Z(\bst(\bsT,R),s)$ converges to $Z_{\frD}(\bsT,s)$ as $R \to 0$.

-This is a problem that we address in this paper.
+As a warm-up for tackling this problem, we consider the so called quantum spectral curves.
+This is inspired by the work of Dunin-Barkowski et al. \cite{DBMNPS13} on Gromov-Witten theory of $\CC\PP^1$.
+They derived a quantum spectral curve of $\CC\PP^1$ in the perspective of topological recursion \cite{DBOSS12,DBSS12,NS11}.
+Since the deformed 4D Nekrasov function $Z_{\frD}(\bsT,s)$ of $U(1)$ gauge theory coincides with a generating function of all genus Gromov-Witten invariants of $\CC\PP^1$ \cite{LMN03,OP02}, it will be natural to reconsider this issue from the point of view of the melting crystal model.